zalyoung/gitlab-handbook/content/handbook/customer-success/professional-services-engineering/education-services/ilt-labs/gitlabsecurityessentialslab6.md

 1. Select the pipeline that was created from your commit.

 1. Review the jobs in the pipeline.
-Notice how a `SAST` scan is run on this commit even though no `.gitlab-ci.yml` configuraiton exists.
+Notice how a `SAST` scan is run on this commit even though no `.gitlab-ci.yml` configuration exists.

 Now, the projects in your group will always have security scans, even if they aren't defined in the `.gitlab-ci.yml` file yet.